 Names of possible witnesses

-Exact location of accident
+The exact location of the accident

-Direction the driver was heading
+The direction the driver was heading

 Contact Your Insurance Company